Toluwalemi/hugo-blog-website/content/reading.md

 # Currently Reading
 - DEW IN THE MORNING *by SHIMMER CHINODYA*
+- NEARLY ALL THE MEN IN LAGOS ARE MAD *by Damilare Kuku*

 # 2021
 - **December** - SECOND-CLASS CITIZEN *by BUCHI EMECHETA*